 You can worry a little less when you know you can find great emergency dental care at our office in Vancouver, Washington.
-Dr. Lu, our dentist, has decades of experience caring for patients who have been in accidents or sustained severe damage to their teeth.
+Our dentist has the experience in caring for patients who have been in accidents or sustained severe damage to their teeth.
 He has children himself and understands how scared parents get when an unexpected dental issue pops up.
 You can find the best treatment and the laid-back atmosphere you need to feel better when you visit us.

 Accidents cause many but not all dental emergencies.
 Blunt trauma, such as a face colliding with a baseball going 80 miles per hour, can cause the most damage.
 Here are some common reasons people visit Vancouver, Washington, emergency dentists, and some things you can do before you get to the office:

 - Broken filling: You can break a filling by eating hard candy or other hard-to-chew foods, and a tooth can also break from a knock to the head.
 Preserve the filling if you can, though the dentist may decide it’s easier to create a new one.